Transferring from Pima

 Higher Learning Commission (HLC) Sanction

-Will probation affect a student’s ability to transfer courses to a four-year college?
+Will the Notice sanction affect a student’s ability to transfer courses to a four-year college?